Hillsborough talks will focus on stabilising Stormont finances – Heaton-Harris

 Sinn Fein president Mary Lou McDonald, vice president Michelle O’Neill and former Stormont finance minister Conor Murphy will attend Monday’s discussions.

+“The dialogue must be concluded promptly, within days, the Assembly and the Executive immediately reinstated, with a Speaker elected and a First and deputy First Minister and ministerial team appointed, ready to work together to meet the challenges facing our public services and doing all we can to support workers and families.

+“That is what the people voted for – that is the only acceptable outcome from these talks.”

-DUP leader Sir Jeffrey Donaldson briefed party members at the weekend that people were “getting over-excited” by the announcement of all-party talks, as he said that more work remained to be done before a return to Stormont is secured.
+DUP leader Sir Jeffrey Donaldson briefed party members at the weekend that people are “getting over-excited” by the announcement of all-party talks, as he said more work remains to be done before a return to Stormont is secured.

-In an email to party members seen by the PA news agency, DUP leader Sir Jeffrey Donaldson said the roundtable discussion is separate from the DUP’s negotiations with the Government in relation to the restoration of devolution.
+In an email to party members seen by the PA news agency, Sir Jeffrey said the roundtable discussion is separate from the DUP’s negotiations with the Government in relation to the restoration of devolution.

 Sir Jeffrey said he would be attending the talks on Monday alongside party deputy leader Gavin Robinson and finance spokesman Gordon Lyons.